AliAhmadHassan/my-custom-validators/README.md

 - **MaxLengthValidator**: Validates the maximum length of the string with field name in the customized message.
 - **MinLengthValidator**: Validates the maximum length of the string with field name in the customized message.
 - **LengthRangeValidator**: Validates that the string length is within a specified range with field name in the customized message.
-- **IsNotEmptyValidation**: Validates that the string is not empty with field name in the customized message.
+- **IsNotEmptyValidator**: Validates that the string is not empty with field name in the customized message.
+- **MaxValidator**: Validates the maximum of the decimal with field name in the customized message.
+- **MinValidator**: Validates the maximum of the decimal with field name in the customized message.
+- **RangeValidator**: Validates that the decimal is within a specified range with field name in the customized message.

 ## Installation